Sipping Your Way Through Yellowstone Country

-You won't go thirsty in Montana's Yellowstone Country - the region boasts twenty breweries, three distilleries, a cider house, and a meadery.
+You won't go thirsty in Montana's Yellowstone Country - the region boasts over twenty breweries, three distilleries, a cider house, and a meadery.
 And Montana, as a whole, has more breweries per capita than any other state in the country.
 Pretty impressive for those who appreciate a good craft beer or cocktail.

 Brewers and distillers treat their craft as an art form more than a job, and the results speak for themselves.
 While the brewing community is highly collaborative, a bit of friendly competition keeps them constantly evolving, producing creative, delicious, and unique flavors season after season.
 And while you'll find all the traditional favorites such as IPA, pilsner, and amber ales, you'll also find a variety of sour brews, gose, dessert stouts, hard seltzers, and even slushies!